xforkey/OpenSuperWhisper/Readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.

+## License

+OpenSuperWhisper is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.